knurling-rs/defmt/book/src/printers.md

 The following printers are currently available:

 - [`probe-run`], parses data sent over RTT (ARM Cortex-M only).
-  - ℹ️ If you are using the git version of defmt, make sure you also install the tool from git and not crates.io.
+  > 💡 If you are using the git version of defmt, make sure you also install the tool from git and not crates.io.
 - [`defmt-print`], a generic command-line tool that decodes defmt data passed into its standard input.
 - [`qemu-run`], parses data sent by QEMU over semihosting (ARM Cortex-M only).
-  - ℹ️ Used for internal testing and won't be published to crates.io
+  > 💡 Used for internal testing and won't be published to crates.io

 [`probe-run`]: https://github.com/knurling-rs/probe-run
 [`defmt-print`]: https://github.com/knurling-rs/defmt/tree/main/print